shikaan/gulp-annotate/doc/load.md

     - *base*: it's the base path from which the glob expressions should be computed.
     For Node.js geeks, it's just a `path.relative`.
 For the Gulp geeks, it's just like the `base` option in `gulp.src`.

+	- *posix*: if it's set to true, it will force the use of posix path separator (a.k.a. `/`), else it will use the system one.

 ## Example of application ##